 By signing this consent form, I have not waived any of the legal rights which I otherwise would have as a participant in a research study.
-I have been told that I will be given a signed and dated copy of this consent form<<CF-Main California Bill of Rights>>.
+I have been told that I will be given a signed and dated copy of this consent form.